Free Resource for Innovation Founders

 From Free Resource to Paid Entry Point

 If the Capital Terrain Map surfaces a gap that needs deeper investigation, the Strategic Diagnostic Sprint is the natural next step — a 30–60 day intensive engagement that produces a specific, written diagnosis of what is preventing your company from becoming investable or bankable, and a prioritized plan to close it.
-Fixed fee: a fixed-fee engagement.

 The Capital Terrain Map is included as a pre-Sprint resource — so if you've completed the map, you've already started the Sprint.